spyderbat/log4jtool/README.md

 # log4jtool
-Find vulnerable versions of Log4j
+Find vulnerable versions of Log4j on Linux

 This tool does not change anything,  it will iterate through the filesystem looking for Java packages and when it finds  them it will read the manifest looking for vulnerable versions of Log4J and will report the package that contains them.